Explore

 Content Detail

-Five large-scale sculptures by Polish American artist Olga Ziemska have been created exclusively for an exhibition, Of the Earth, at The Morton Arboretum.
+Five large-scale sculptures by Polish American artist Olga Ziemska were created exclusively for an exhibition, Of the Earth, at The Morton Arboretum.

 The artist’s work was created from reclaimed and pruned tree branches and other natural materials gathered from various locations throughout the Arboretum’s 1,700 acres.
 “I am giving reclaimed natural materials a new life and transforming them from nature into new forms,” Ziemska said.